elliottcarlson/bootstrap-multiselect-selectall.js/README.md

 bootstrap-multiselect-selectall
 ===============================

-Extend the standard bootstrap-multiselect to have select all and divider support.
+Extend [bootstrap-multiselect](https://github.com/davidstutz/bootstrap-multiselect) to have select all and divider support.

 Implementation
 ==============